sakshibansalsb/BurgerBot/README.md

     python app.py
     ```

-    By default, the application will start a Gradio interface accessible at [http://localhost:7860](http://localhost:7860).

 ## Usage

 - **Greet and Order**: Start the chat by greeting the bot.
 Follow the instructions to place an order.